Tuff Turf: Plot

-Morgan Hiller (Spader) is an intelligent but bullied teenager from Connecticut who relocates to Los Angeles with his strict mother and his father after his father's business goes under.
-Morgan befriends Jimmy Parker (Downey) but struggles to make other friends.
-Trouble ensues when Morgan pursues bad girl Frankie Croyden (Richards), whose sociopathic and psychopathic boyfriend Nick Hauser (Paul Mones) is the leader of a local gang who had a run in with Morgan during an attempted mugging of a businessman.
+Morgan Hiller (Spader) is an intelligent but bullied teenager from Connecticut.
+He relocates to Los Angeles, along with his brother and their strict parents, after the family business goes broke.
+Morgan hits it off with Jimmy Parker (Downey), but struggles to make other friends.
+Trouble ensues when Morgan pursues bad girl Frankie Croyden (Richards), whose sociopathic and psychotic boyfriend Nick Hauser (Paul Mones) is the leader of the Tuffs, a local gang who already has it in for Morgan after he thwarted their efforts to mug a businessman.

 Morgan soon finds pursuing Frankie comes with harsh consequences.
-Morgan learns some valuable, harsh and hard lessons, and finds out how far he is really willing to go for Frankie.
-Ultimately, Morgan must face and fight Nick and his gang to test the bounds of his honor, and his love for Frankie.
+Morgan learns some valuable-if-hard lessons, while discovering how far he is prepared to go for Frankie.
+Ultimately, Morgan must survive a physical showdown with Nick and the Tuffs, to prove himself in Frankie's eyes...and in his own.